holaphil/garbarnation-aab73/content/pages/episodes/the-hoffrosehaus.md

     - name: 'twitter:description'
       value: >-
-        When the COVID-19 pandemic hit, Steve decided it was finally time to transform one side of their two car garage into something more useful, a GarBar.
+        When the COVID-19 pandemic hit, Steve decided it was finally time to transform their two car garage in Maplewood, NJ into something more useful, a GarBar.
     - name: 'twitter:image'
       value: /images/screen3-the-hoffrosehaus.jpg
       relativeUrl: true